SummIt: Iterative Text Summarization via ChatGPT: Experiments

 \subsection{Experiment Settings}

-We selected the best prompts on a dev set of $50$ examples and randomly sampled $1000$ examples from each test set for evaluation.
-We use ChatGPT with the GPT-Turbo-3.5 model as the backbone.

-\paragraph{Datasets:} We chose three publicly available benchmark datasets as listed in Table~\ref{data_stat}, ensuring they are consistent with previous fine-tuning approaches.

-\textit{CNN/DailyMail}~\cite{hermann2015teaching} is the most widely-adopted summarization dataset that contains news articles and corresponding human-written news highlights as summaries.
-We use the non-anonymized version in this work and follow the common training, validation, and testing splits (287,084/13,367/11,489).

-\textit{XSum}~\cite{narayan2018don} is a one-sentence news summarization dataset with all summaries professionally written by the original authors of the documents.
-We follow the common training, validation, and testing splits (204,045/11,332/11,334).

-\textit{NewTS}~\cite{bahrainian2022newts} is an aspect-focused summarization dataset derived from CNNDM datasets and contains two summaries focusing on different topics for the same news.
+\paragraph{Datasets:} We conduct experiments on the following three publicly available benchmark datasets, as presented in Table~\ref{data_stat}, ensuring they are consistent with previous fine-tuning approaches: \textit{1) CNN/DailyMail}~\cite{hermann2015teaching} is the most widely-adopted summarization dataset that contains news articles and corresponding human-written news highlights as summaries.
+We use the non-anonymized version in all experiments. \textit{2) XSum}~\cite{narayan2018don} is a one-sentence news summarization dataset with all summaries professionally written by the original authors of the BBC news. \textit{3) NEWTS}~\cite{bahrainian2022newts} is an aspect-focused summarization dataset derived from the CNN/DM dataset and contains two summaries focusing on different topics for the same news.

-\paragraph{Evaluation:} We performed a comprehensive evaluation of SummIt's performance, employing ROUGE scores~\cite{lin2004rouge} as the automatic metric to assess the quality of the summaries.
-Specifically, we report ROUGE-1, ROUGE-2, and ROUGE-L scores, which respectively measure the overlap of unigrams, bigrams, and the longest common sequence between the generated summary and the reference summary.
-Furthermore, our evaluator generates an evaluation score for each input summary with a scale ranging from 1 to 5, which we refer to as GPT-Eval scores, similar to the metric in~\cite{liu2023gpteval}.
+\paragraph{Evaluation metrics:} For summary \textit{quality}, we use ROUGE scores~\cite{lin2004rouge} and G-Eval~\cite{liu2023gpteval} as the automatic metrics.
+We report ROUGE-1, ROUGE-2, and ROUGE-L scores, which respectively measure the overlap of unigrams, bigrams, and the longest common sequence between the generated summary and the reference summary.
+G-Eval is an LLM-based matrix with a scale ranging from 1 to 5.
+G-Eval uses LLM with chain-of-thoughts (CoT) and a form-filling paradigm to assess the quality of NLG outputs.
+It shows the highest correlation with humans compared to other summarization quality metrics.

-Since previous research has highlighted the preference of human annotators for summaries generated by LLM models, despite the lower ROUGE scores~\cite{goyal2022news}, we also conducted a human evaluation.
-In this evaluation, we measured the percentage of human preferences for the generated summaries, which serves as an additional evaluation metric alongside the automated metrics.